QC hospitals near breaking point: 'We keep setting records we don't want to set'

 Genesis Health System spokesman Craig Cooper said the hospital's intensive care unit has transitioned to an incident command model operating seven days a week due to the surge in hospitalized patients.

-Cooper said Genesis' primary ICU is filled with COVID-19 patients and have converted it's orthopedic unit into a 60-bed COVID-19 unit, and have doubled up patients with two to a room.
+Cooper said Genesis' primary ICU is filled with COVID-19 patients and has converted its orthopedic unit into a 60-bed COVID-19 unit, and have doubled up patients with two to a room.
 He said the hospital was also readying to add a second surge in beds from 26 to 36.

 "We reduced elective surgeries starting today, which frees up ... beds and staff.
 We can reallocate staff," Cooper said.
 "But it's not really a matter of finding beds. ...
 It's having enough nurses to provide patient care, not just for COVID patients, but for everybody else."